C

 Step-by-Step: Connect YouTube to OpenClaw

-Step 1: Enable the YouTube Data API and Create Credentials
+Step 1: Enable the YouTube Data API and YouTube Analytics API

 Model-Specific Workflow Ideas